iterative/dvc.org/content/docs/use-cases/sharing-data-and-model-files.md

 ## Setup DVC remote

-To actually configure a S3 remote in the <abbr>project</abbr>, supply the URL to the bucket where the data should be stored to the `dvc remote add` command.
-For
+To actually configure an S3 remote in the <abbr>project</abbr>, supply the URL to the bucket where the data should be stored to the `dvc remote add` command.
-example:
+For example:

 ```dvc
 $ dvc remote add -d myremote s3://mybucket/myproject